lpmi-13/minimalPairGenerator/README.md

 # minimalPairGenerator
-this takes in an audio transcript and the audio and outputs audio files of the minimal pairs
+This takes in an audio transcript and the audio and outputs audio files of the minimal pairs in m4a format

+It is currently working with audio and transcripts from youtube videos

 ## background - what are minimal pairs?

 TL;DR - two words with only one meaningful sound difference (these differences can vary between different languages).
 This becomes very obvious once the usual written form of a language is converted into [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), which has the benefit of representing one unique sound with one unique symbol.
 So for language learners from a background of fewer vowel phonemes than English (eg, Spanish), some vowels sound the same to them, and are very difficult to distinguish in conversation.

-examples:
+examples of minimal pairs (the weird characters are the IPA):

 - peach / pitch